-We all want to connect and be involved with our child.
-Children of involved parents generally feel more confident, assured and have a higher level of self esteem.
-They excel in school and do well in extracurricular activities and with their hobbies.
+All parents want to connect and be involved with their children.
+Children of involved parents generally feel more confident, assured, and have a higher level of self-esteem.
+They tend to excel in school and do well in extracurricular activities as well as with their hobbies.

-Remember, you’re becoming involved in your child’s life.
-It’s important that you don’t intrude too much upon it.
-Children need their space and privacy and they need to be able to develop their own skills, talents and abilities.
-In our eagerness to help our child succeed, it’s tempting to want to step in and start doing things for them because you feel they are doing it incorrectly or inadequately.
-But remember, you had to learn too, and this is their chance to learn on their own.
+It’s important that you don’t intrude too much into your child’s privacy.
+Children need their space as well as being able to develop their own skills, talents, and abilities.
+In our eagerness to help our children succeed, it’s tempting to want to step in and start doing things for them if they’re doing it incorrectly or inadequately.
+But remember – you had to learn, too, and this is their chance to learn on their own.

 Be there to encourage and support your child, and offer praise at a job well done.
-But also remember to step back and allow your child to learn from their own mistakes, and to develop their own way of doing things.
-We all know from our own life experiences that there’s always more than just one way to do something, and just because your child is doing it differently than you would doesn’t make it wrong.
-Who knows, it could present a terrific opportunity for you to learn from your child as well.
+But also remember to step back and allow your child to learn from their own mistakes and to develop their own way of doing things.
+There’s usually more than one way to do something and just because your child is doing it differently than you would doesn’t make it wrong.
+Who knows?
+You might learn little something from your child, as well.

-In addition, try not to become too overbearing or nosy when it comes to their social life.
-Be available for them should they need to talk and encourage them to share their troubles with you so you can help them sort through a problem.
-But if they say they don’t want to talk about it or they just need some time to figure things out for themselves, respect that need by letting them know you’re available whenever they need you.
-This is an important part of growing up and allowing a child to figure his own way through things is an integral part of that process.
+Finally, encourage them to share their troubles with you so that you can help them sort through their problems.
+If they say that they don’t want to talk about it or they just need some time to figure things out for themselves, respect that need by letting them know you’re available whenever they need you.
+Allowing your child to figure out how to deal with their problems – with you there for support – is an integral part of growing up.